We share our thoughts, observations, and experience, buying and selling property in PEI...

 A good agent will provide a professional photographer and videographer who will capture the essence of what your home has to offer your potential buyer.

-Although housing prices have definitely risen since we moved here in 2016, (by about 38%), it's still a great time to consider purchasing PEI Real Estate.
+Although housing prices have definitely risen since we moved here in 2016, it's still a great time to consider purchasing PEI Real Estate.

 Now could be your opportune time to buy an affordable home before the prices on PEI houses rise considerably.